ast-grep/ast-grep.github.io/website/guide/project/lint-rule.md

 Let's see it in [next section](/guide/test-rule).

 :::tip Pro Tip
-You can write a standalone [rule file](/reference/rule.html) and the command `sg scan -r rule.yml` to perform an [ad-hoc search](/guide/tooling-overview.html#run-one-single-query-or-one-single-rule).
+You can write a standalone [rule file](/reference/rule.html) and the command `ast-grep scan -r rule.yml` to perform an [ad-hoc search](/guide/tooling-overview.html#run-one-single-query-or-one-single-rule).
 :::